Govinda Naam Mera: Plot

 It is revealed that Suku had been working for Vishnu and passing on information to him which would help him in the case regarding the bungalow.
 Baldev confronts Govinda and says that he suspects him for killing Gauri as he knows that she had made a life insurance worth ₹2 crores with Govinda as the nominee, and he says that he knew nothing about it.
 On their lawyer Kaustabh's suggestion, Govinda and Asha decide to sell the bungalow to the Vishwakarma family for ₹2 crores and settle somewhere else.
 Meanwhile, Sandy is shocked to find the drugs missing from his car.
 Ajit receives an anonymous tip that Govinda has the drugs, and has him detained by the police, along with everyone else who knows him.

 The police search for the drugs at his house, but cannot find them.
 On being questioned, Suku says that Govinda has murdered Gauri and buried her.
 The police dig up the ground outside the house but cannot find Gauri's body, which leaves Suku shocked.
-Moreover, Govinda unexpectedly claims that him and Gauri are already divorced and he doesn't know of her whereabouts.
+Moreover, Govinda unexpectedly claims that he and Gauri are already divorced and he doesn't know of her whereabouts.
 Some of the drugs are surprisingly found at Inspector Javed's house, leading the police to believe that he had stolen it.
 The Vishwakarma family, after acquiring the bungalow, finds out that Gopi had illegally acquired the land in which it was built and that a school will be built there.
 This creates problems for them as they have already sold the bungalow to a real estate developer for ₹150 crores.
 A raid is conducted at Ajit's house and on finding more drugs in his possession, the police detain him.

 Six months later, Suku, Vishnu and Charulata receive a call from Govinda to come and meet him in Thailand.
 On reaching there, they are shocked to find Govinda living a luxurious life, along with Asha and Gauri, who is alive.
 Govinda reveals that he had found out that Suku had betrayed him and was working for Vishnu.
 He, along with Gauri and Asha, had made an elaborate plan in which they would fake Gauri's death to get the insurance money, steal and sell the drugs from Sandy by framing Inspector Javed, and sell the bungalow for a hefty sum, fully aware that it was illegally acquired.
-Baldev and Kaustabh were also in on the plan and had received their respective shares.
+Baldev and Kaustubh were also in on the plan and had received their respective shares.
 The film ends with Suku, Vishnu and Charulata falling unconscious as their drinks were drugged, and Govinda and the others walking off, laughing.